harrim91/CV/README.md

 # Michael Harrison
 [Twitter](http://www.twitter.com/mikeh91) | [Blog](http://michaelharrison.party)

 Web Developer with a background in QA, Mathematics & Philosophy.
-Ruby and JS, including Rails and Angular.
+I know Ruby and JS, including Rails and Angular.
 Currently teaching myself Node and React.
-ES2015 woop.

-I love solving problems, and I love making things.
+I love solving problems, I love understanding how systems work, and I love making things.
+I make wooden things in my spare time, and my favourite place is the clock exhibit at the British Museum.

 I have a demonstrable desire to learn, to push myself towards best practices, and to write the best, cleanest, most thoroughly tested code I possibly can.

 I'm now looking for my first role as a developer in a company which has similar commitments to me.
 I care about craftsmanship, and I want to work with craftsmen who will challenge me and facilitate my learning.